SAP/spartacus-docs/_pages/dev/features/scroll-to-top.md

 }),
 ```

-In the above example, `ScrollBehavior.AUTO`, is part of an `enum` located in `@spartacus/core`.
+In the above example, `ScrollBehavior.AUTO` is part of the `ScrollBehavior` enum that is defined in `cms.model.ts` in the `@spartacus/core` library.

-### Display Threshold
+### Configuring the Display Threshold

-Display threshold determines after how many pixels from the top of the page will the button be displayed on the screen.
-By default, the display threshold is set to half the height of the window, but you can modify this value by providing an absolute number via configuration.
-You can provide your configuration as shown in the following example:
+The display threshold property determines how far down a page a user must scroll before the scroll to top button appears.
+By default, the display threshold is set to half the height of the page, but you can change this display threshold to an absolute number of pixels.
+For example, if you set the value to 1000 pixels, the scroll to top button appears only when the user has scrolled down 1000 pixels from the top of the page.

+The following is an example of how to set the `displayThreshold` property to an absolute value of pixels:

 ```ts
 provideConfig(<CmsConfig>{